-- The summary usually focuses on just one or two paragraphs, so you don’t need to look through the whole text.
+- Gap-fill summaries usually focus on just one or two paragraphs, so you don’t need to look through the whole text.

 - The summary usually has a HEADING – this helps you quickly find the paragraph(s) with the answers.